Julia Morgan: Personal life

-Legacy
+Death and legacy

-Julia Morgan is buried in the Mountain View Cemetery in the hills of Oakland, California.
+Julia Morgan died on February 2, 1957, in San Francisco, California, at age 85.
+She was buried at Mountain View Cemetery in the hills of Oakland.

-In 1995, the Julia Morgan Ballroom at the Merchants Exchange Building in San Francisco, where she had her office from 1907 to 1950, was named in her honor.
+In 1995, the ballroom at the Merchants Exchange Building in San Francisco, where she had her office from 1907 to 1950, was named the Julia Morgan Ballroom.

-In 1999, a Mediterranean Revival residence originally built in 1918 for Charles Goethe of Sacramento was renamed the Julia Morgan House.
-It was earlier added to the National Register of Historic Places in 1982.
+In 1999, a Mediterranean Revival residence in Sacramento, California, originally built in 1918 for Charles Goethe, was renamed the Julia Morgan House.
+It had been added to the National Register of Historic Places in 1982.

 In 2006, a children's picture book titled Julia Morgan Built a Castle was published and is available in many public libraries.

-On May 28, 2008, California Governor Arnold Schwarzenegger and First Lady Maria Shriver announced that Julia Morgan would be inducted into the California Hall of Fame, located at The California Museum for History, Women and the Arts.
-The induction ceremony took place on December 15 and her great-niece accepted the honor in her place.
+On May 28, 2008, California Governor Arnold Schwarzenegger and First Lady Maria Shriver announced that Julia Morgan would be inducted into the California Hall of Fame, located at The California Museum for History, Women and the Arts in Sacramento.
+The induction ceremony took place on December 15 and Morgan's great-niece accepted the honor on her behalf.

 Julia Morgan was the 2014 recipient (posthumous) of the AIA Gold Medal, the highest award of the American Institute of Architects (AIA).
-She is the first female architect to receive this honor.
+She was the first female architect to receive this honor.